operator-playground-io/Grafana-Operator-Playground-tile/tutorials/operator-installation-verification-tutorial.md

 ---
 title: Grafana Operator Installation Verification Tutorial
-description: This tutorial explains how to verify that the Grafana Operator got installed properly in the namespace
+description: This tutorial explains how to verify that the Grafana Operator has been properly installed in the namespace
 ---

 ### Check the Grafana Operator